 The classification of pump determines the pressure and flow (bar L/pm) of the pump and the type of training required to use and operate it.
 A Class "A" pump has a maximum output pressure anywhere between 800 and 5600 bar L/pm and a Class "B" pump has a minimum output pressure of 5600 bar L/pm or over.
 Any pump producing an output pressure below 800 bar L/pm is considered a low pressure pump and unless there is a risk of injury while using this type of pump, training is not required.

 You need to look at the pumps compliance plate and find the pressure and flow rates.
 Many pumps have PSI or kPa pressures which will need to converted to bar and if the flow is in gallons this will need to be converted to Litres per minute.
 The pressure and flow need to be calculated to return a bar L/pm value to determine the class.
-Click on the following link to use our HPWJ calculator to assist in determining your pumps class.
+Click on the following button to use our HPWJ calculator to assist in determining your pumps class.

 The SafeWork Australia "Guide for Managing Risks from High Pressure Water Jetting" defines High Pressure Water Jetting as...
 "A process using a stream of pressurised water to remove material, coatings or contamination and debris from the surface of a work piece or material substrate.